akiljames83/Pypeline/README.md

 # Insert value (type int or float) into the Heap
 maxheap.heappush(20)

-# Convert Heap into numpy array
+# Convert heap into numpy array
 np_maxheap = maxheap.to_array()

 # Print the Max Heap Contents; Currently the Data Structure is not iterable